-Whether it’s written into the lease agreement or a municipal ordinance, snow removal and sidewalk safety could be your sole responsibility.
-We’ve all seen and avoided those storefronts or businesses who have neglected to shovel their walkways and parking lots.
+Whether it's written into the lease agreement or a municipal ordinance, snow removal and sidewalk safety could be your sole responsibility.
+We've all seen and avoided those storefronts or businesses that neglect to shovel their walkways and parking lots.
 And the truth is, their neglect simply becomes a hindrance to doing better business.
-In other words, they’re putting themselves - as well as their customers, at great risk for slips, trips, and falls.
-As the old saying goes, “An ounce of prevention…”.
+In other words, they're putting themselves — as well as their customers — at great risk for slips, trips and falls.
+As the old saying goes, "An ounce of prevention…".

 Some folks actually look forward to the challenge of shoveling snow and de-icing sidewalks and driveways.
 We all are familiar with that one neighbor whose driveway and sidewalks are perfectly cleared and dry after a snowstorm.
 They're usually the ones who also take it upon themselves to help the elderly neighbors who cannot get out and clear their walks or driveways.

 Before you head out to conquer the snow-packed concrete, consider these helpful sidewalk safety tips to help prevent hypothermia and injury.

 Wear the right winter clothing and protection

 Before going out to shovel, wear safe and protective clothing.
 Here are a few tips to consider.

 - Layered clothing based upon the weather and your level of activity